The INTERGENERATIONAL LGBT ARTIST RESIDENCY is the first intergenerational artist-in-residency program for LGBTQ visual artists in Canada.

 The residency offers studio space and free room and board to juried applicants for the duration of the two-week residency.
 Residents also receive mentoring and studio visits from critically acclaimed artists and curators.

 Please pass along this information to LGBTQ artists in Canada, of any age, whether established or emerging, whom you think might be exceptional candidates and who would benefit greatly from this programme.

 Home page image: Rafaële Frigon 2013

-The INTERGENERATIONAL LGBT ARTIST RESIDENCY takes place on Toronto Island in partnership with Artscape Gibraltar Point.
+The INTERGENERATIONAL LGBT ARTIST RESIDENCY takes place on Toronto Island at an artist retreat centre called Artscape Gibraltar Point.

 The land on which the residency is held is the traditional territory of the Haudenosaunee, and most recently, the territory of the Mississaugas of the New Credit First Nation.
 The territory was the subject of the Dish With One Spoon Wampum Belt Covenant, an agreement between the Iroquois Confederacy and the Ojibwe and allied nations to peaceably share and care for the resources around the Great Lakes.This territory is also covered by the Upper Canada Treaties.
 Today, the meeting place of Toronto (from the Haudenosaunee word Tkaronto) is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work in the community, on this territory.

 The aim of THE INTERGENERATIONAL LGBT ARTIST RESIDENCY is a vision and experience of sustainability through resource sharing, shared practice, art career management training, and community building via Canadian LGBTQ visual art and political histories.
 By exploring Canadian LGBT art history and artistic practice, while supporting artists and art production, we could foster communication across generational lines.
 With this community building initiative, artists highlight the trajectory and longevity of LGBTQ, both historically and reaching into the future.